robert17/iotf-rtd/docs/getting_started/register/index.rst

     :align: center

-Provision an IoTF Service Instance
+Provision a Watson IoT platform Service Instance
 ----------------------------------
 From anywhere in the Bluemix dashboard click **catalog** in the top navigation, this will take you to a list of all services available on Bluemix.

-1. Type ``internet of things foundation`` into the search box at the top of the page to filter out all the other services.
+1. Type ``Internet of Things`` into the search box at the top of the page to filter out all the other services.
-2. Click ``View More``  on the **Internet of Things Foundation** service tile.
+2. Click ``View More``  on the **Watson IoT platform** service tile.
 3. Optionally give your service instance a name (or simply accept the generated name)
 4. Click ``Create``

 .. image:: bm_provision.png
     :align: center

-After a short delay you will find yourself the proud owner of an organization on IBM's Internet of Things Foundation.
+After a short delay you will find yourself the proud owner of an organization on the IBM Watson IoT platform.

 .. image:: bm_service_instance_dashboard.png
     :align: center